Match schedule for June 17 at Euro 2020: schedules and TV

 Shevchenko’s men seek to make up for their bitter debut against the Netherlands.
 With Zinchenko and Yarmolenko as main figures From a very dynamic selection, the Ukrainians were able to match the electronic against De Boer’s when they were two goals behind with ten minutes remaining.
 However, the persistent Dumfries appeared on the right side with a good header to unbalance again and leave the final 3-2.
 Defeat forces Ukraine to add the three points and wait for the result of the Netherlands – Austria to see their options on the last day.

 Those of Igor Angelovski could not give the bell against the Austria of David Alaba in what was his debut in a European Championship.
-After eliminating Georgia in the last game of the play-off, the Macedonians made history with a goal from veteran Pandev, who is one of the leaders of the team together with Levantine Enis Bardhi.
-North Macedonia is undoubtedly one of the cinderellas of group C and of the tournament.
-Your options, just like Ukraine, go through getting all three points and waiting.
+After eliminating Georgia in the last game of the play-off, The Macedonians made history with a goal from the veteran Pandev, who is one of the leaders of the team together with the Levantine Enis Bardhi.
+North Macedonia is undoubtedly one of the cinderellas of the group C and the tournament.
+Your options, like Ukraine, go through getting all three points and waiting.
 On the last day they would face the Netherlands that could even have their ticket for the second round.

 The Ukraine – North Macedonia will open the second day of group C from 3:00 p.m.
 CET (1:00 p.m.
 GMT) and it will be possible continue on both channel Four and the SPORT newspaper website.